Tai-Min/Statek-UAV/instructions/00_environment_setup.md

 ```
 in your WSL terminal every time you start it. </br>

-You can add this line to your .bashrc file after "OS preparation" step has been completed.
+You can add this line to your .bashrc file.

 ## VS Code setup
 Instal Remote - SSH and PlatformIO IDE extensions